OrdoFlammae/littleosbook/interrupts.md

       offset high The 16 highest bits of the 32 bit address in the segment. offset low The 16 lowest bits of the 32 bits address in the segment. p If the handler is present in memory or not (1 = present, 0 = not present).
-              DPL Descriptor Privilige Level, the privilege level the handler can be called from (0, 1, 2, 3).
+              DPL Descriptor Privilege Level, the privilege level the handler can be called from (0, 1, 2, 3).
                 D Size of gate, (1 = 32 bits, 0 = 16 bits).
  segment selector The offset in the GDT.
                 r Reserved.